The EHCP Working Document

 The EHCP working document is essentially an electronic Microsoft Word version of the original EHCP/statement, on which both the parents or young person and the Local Authority propose amendments.

 The SEND Tribunal uses a specific key, so that the contents of the original EHCP/statement, the agreed amendments, and any outstanding issues are clear.
-The fonts that should be used are:
+The font styles that should be used are:

 Normal type